carlota-moh/servant-blog/README.md

 # Database

-The database used is a PostgreSQL instance hosted in Docker and mapped to port 5435.
-To access it:
+The database system is composed of two services:

+- `postgres`: a PostgreSQL instance hosted in Docker and mapped to port 5435.
+- `liquibase`: service for running migrations

 1. Set up the container: